TheBitDrifter/bappa/drip/README.md

 Drip enables server-client communication with custom state serialization and transmission.
 The server runs on a fixed timestep and handles core game logic, while clients receive state updates and can send input to the server.
+The client may also run the main sim when network buffer is stale.

 Currently in early development.
 Only supports networking for a single scene.
 Uses a basic server authoritative TCP architecture.